OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-07.md

 ## Isaiah 7:21

-On that day, a person will keep alive a young cow and two sheep.
+On that day, a person will sustain a young cow and two sheep.

 ## Isaiah 7:22